rushkeldon/promptly/README.md

 4. Run `npm run build`
 5. Go to #3 in How To Use above

+## How To Add, Edit, and Remove Prompts
+1. Click the 'hamburger' menu top right
+2. Click the pencil button
+3. An editor will open up with the JSON of your currently saved prompts
+4. Edit the array of strings as you see fit
+5. Click the floppy disk button to save

+### NOTES on Editing :
+While you have invalid JSON in the editor you will see :
+- red indicators in the editor
+- the floppy disk (save) button (upper left) will be disabled When you have _valid_ JSON in the editor you will see :
+- the floppy disk button will be enabled

 ## Donations Welcome
 If you find this useful and would like to donate, please send to my Venmo account: @Keldon-Rush